kannusharma935/git_rem/readme.txt

 commit- commit is a perticular version of the project.
 It captures a snapshot of the project'sstaged changes and creates a version out of it.

 git commit- registers staging changes to a commit.

+GIT LOG- list down all the commits of the Repository. if you want to exit out of git log prompt press 'q'.

+git restore <filename>- it removes all files changes from the staging area to be commited.
+This can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can restore last clean version of file. this is for working area

+git restore -- Staged <filename>- for staging area.